 Section 1.
 Representation

-Membership of the Council shall be composed of 1 person per 20 constituents elected from each district, with a minimum of one person with exempt status (salaried) and one with non-exempt status (hourly) as listed under Qualifications, Article IV, Section 2.
+Membership of the Council shall be composed of 1 person per 20 constituents elected from each district, as listed under Qualifications, Article IV, Section 2.

 Alternate members of the Council shall be composed of one person from each district as listed under Qualifications, Article IV, Section 2.

+Ex-officio members may be appointed to the Council in a non-voting capacity.
+Those members include the elected EIU Representative to the Employee Advisory Committee (EAC) to the Merit Board, the Director of Human Resources or their appointed representative.

 Section 2.
 Term of Office

-Membership on the Council shall be for a two-year period, but not limited to one term.
+Membership on the Council shall be for a two-year period beginning June 1 and ending May 30, but not limited to one term.

 Representatives from Districts I and III will serve a two (2) year term and shall be elected in odd-numbered calendar years.

 Representatives from District II will serve a two (2) year term and shall be elected in even-numbered calendar years.

+Ex-officio members or their appointees will serve a one-year term based on the nature of their appointment at the University.

 Section 3.
 Replacement of Members